keystonejs/prisma-day-2021-workshop/README.md

 Next build super user authorization to keystone, allowing for SSR/SSG/ISR tunneling.

 Pre production testing release status:
-   Admin UI Authorization is incomplete, but overly tight.
+   Admin UI Authorization has passed preliminary testing.
+   User roles AdminUI still to be unlocked.
    Expect missing functionality.

-No proof exists that the correct firewalling of queries is correct.
+The current implementation of build process api's is a hack.
+A shout out to Jed for explaining the keystone way.
+WIP.
-It has passed preliminary security tests.
+It has passed only the most preliminary of security tests, determining localhost web from build, i.e. a proof of concept.

-Additional KeystoneContext information needs to be correctly decoded.
+Additional KeystoneContext auth information and a shared API key, set in via process .env: needs to be correctly handed down in the headers to the last line of defense, access: filter.

 ```

 Additional functionality from upstream main: